-After the filter estimates the reflected signal phase at the reference antenna, it is possible to compute the phase at all the other antennas by using the relationship given in equation (6).
+After the filter estimates the reflected signal phase at the reference antenna, it is possible to compute the phase at all the other antennas by using the relationship given in Equation (6).
 The reflected signal strength at all the antennas are assumed to be the same and is also estimated.
-After all the above mentioned parameters are estimated, the carrier phase error due to the composite multipath signal can be computed using equation (5).
+After all the above mentioned parameters are estimated, the carrier phase error due to the composite multipath signal can be computed using Equation (5).

 By using the above model, it is possible to estimate the carrier phase error due to multipath signals.
-This method is valid only if the reflected signals are correlated across the antennas, hence the need for closely-spaced antennas on a rigid platform.
+This method is valid only if the reflected signals are correlated across the antennas, which is likely to happen if the antenna spacing is much smaller compared to the size of the reflector.
+Hence the need for closely-spaced antennas on a rigid platform.